 Before a faculty position is advertised, the Academic Administrator should submit a letter to the Chair of AAF, including the desired rank and track, as well as a copy of the position description to be advertised.
 The Chair of AAF will consult with the APT Committee to ensure that the position is suitable for faculty appointment within the department, and that the rank and track are reasonable.
+Track must be approved by the Provost.

 Once a candidate has been identified, the Academic Administrator sends a formal request for appointment to the Chair of AAF.
 The Chair of AAF then forwards the appointment dossier to the Chair of the APT Committee.
-The APT Committee reviews the request and recommends an appropriate rank to Chair of AAF.
+The APT Committee reviews the request and recommends an appropriate rank to Chair of AAF, who forwards recommendations to the Provost, President, and/or Board of Trustees, depending on rank.
 This review and recommendation should be done before the candidate is offered the position.
+Any offer made to a candidate should be described as contingent on the approval of the APT Committee, AAF Chair, Provost, President, and Board of Trustees, as variably described by rank in the Faculty Handbook.